-(4) Note Receivable/Other Income
+(5) Note Receivable/Other Income

 On December 29, 2005, the Company closed on an agreement entered into in fiscal 2003 to sell its undeveloped land.
-The purchase price was \$3,075,000 of which half, or \$1,537,500, was paid in the form of a note, that accrued interest, payable monthly at 5% per annum for a period of one year and 7.5% per annum thereafter.
-The note was secured by a mortgage.
-Of the remainder, \$250,000 had been previously paid as deposits and \$1,253,000, which was net of closing costs, was received in cash at closing.
-The note was paid in full and the mortgage released in the Company's fiscal quarter ended July 31, 2007.
+The purchase price was 3,075,000 of which half, or 1,537,500, was paid in the form of a note, that accrued interest, payable monthly at 5% per annum for a period of one year and 7.5%

-(5) Financial information by geographic location
+(6) Financial information by geographic location

 The Company operates in one business segment and develops, manufactures and markets a variety of memory systems for use with network servers and workstations which are manufactured by various companies.
-Revenues for the three months ended July 31, 2007 and 2006 by geographic region are as follows:
+Revenues for the three and six month periods ended October 31, 2007 and 2006 by geographic region are as follows: